 Be sure to share your expectations for participation with your students and to reinforce and model the behaviors yourself.
 Some faculty members grade participation by assessing each student daily, while others focus on a randomly selected smaller number of students each day or grade participation only on days when participation is required.
 Regardless of which approach you choose, having a method for assessing participation is important.
 The method can be quite simple, for example:

 Alternatively, some instructors choose to grade participation across the semester using a rubric.
-For examples, please see Grading Class Discussion and UVa’s Class Discussion.
+For more information and an example, please see Grading Class Discussion.

 Hints to help students learn to participate:

 - On the first day of class, facilitate having the students make a list of what they expect in an active and engaged class.
 Once you have the list, post it on Blackboard as the expectations for participation.

 - Ask students to bring a list of questions they had about a reading assignment to class to use as prompts.

 - Start students with a discussion question in small groups, then report and discuss their answers using spokesperson (Svinicki and McKeachie, 2014, call these Buzz Groups).